5 Best CPUs For RTX 3080 Builds

-The latest and (almost) greatest next-gen GPU from Nvidia (the throne is reserved for the RTX 3090), the RTX 3080, is just days away from its market launch so many of you probably think about getting one.
+The latest and (almost) greatest next-gen GPU from Nvidia (the throne is reserved for the RTX 3090), the RTX 3080, is one of the most popular cards around that’s perfect for 4K gaming.
 And since this one’s a gaming beast, it asks for a powerful CPU fast enough to not bottleneck it.
 Also, the RTX 3080 demands a powerful PSU so think about upgrading your current one if you think it’s not up to the task.
 Today, we’ve created a list featuring the best CPUs to pair with the RTX 3080.
 It includes flagship models but also a few relatively budget choices.
 Let’s check which CPUs are included.

-Best CPUs For RTX 3080 – Our Picks
+Best CPUs For RTX 3080 Builds – Our Picks

 |Best Bang For The Buck Mixed Use CPU For RTX 3080||Ryzen 7 3700X|

 |Best Budget Gaming And Mixed Use CPU For RTX 3080||Ryzen 5 3600|

 Best Overall Gaming CPU For RTX 3080

 The 10900K was the best overall gaming CPU until AMD launched its Ryzen 5000 CPUs.
 Now, that award goes to the 5950X but for those who plan on building a strictly gaming CPU the 5900X is the better choice.
 In games the 5900X is just behind the 5950X, with the difference being just a couple of percent at 1080p, not worth the price difference between the two.